 It’s so rare that Nancy Gonzalez makes a misstep.
 Her handbags may not be revolutionary, but it’s nearly impossible to go wrong with exotic materials, beautiful colors and simple shapes.
 It appears as though she has handbag design nearly down to a science.

 Not long after the annual summer release of a new iPhone comes an inevitable parade of ways to personalize and protect your new gadget.
 Those options range from rubber cases that can be had for $19.99 at your local Best Buy to Louis Vuitton monogram sheaths that cost more than the phone itself (with a two-year contract, of course), and the prospect of choosing one can be quite the task indeed for style-conscious gadget-lovers.

 When you get down to the details, it’s no surprise that Nancy Gonzalez‘s bags are so successful.
 First, the brand keeps costs down by sourcing most materials from its own farms, which means that Gonzalez’s crocodile and python bags are among the most well-priced exotics in the mass-market luxury business.

 Hello Nancy Gonzalez, we have missed you in our lives.
 It is not for a lack of designs, I simply have not been drawn to you in a while.
 And I think I know why.
-One of the biggest upsides is also the biggest downside for designer Nancy Gonzalez, her designs are very seamless and very expected.

 As I mentioned over on PurseBlog Savvy recently, I’ve been struck by a vintage-shopping craze as of late.
 Midcentury design flourishes are the Next Big Thing in high fashion, and taking the time to search for the real items from the era always seems like a clever response to the revival of older trends in high fashion.